 You are eating the butter raw, so going organic and grass-fed really is a must here.
 Because, aside from the taste being 1,34049 times better, grass-fed butter has a completely different nutritional profile to regular butter.

 It is loaded with Vitamin-K2 (which de-calcifies your arteries), anti-inflammatory fatty acid called butyrate, among many other perks.

 Again, procuring an organic or artisanal cream cheese is more ideal than your regular variety (i.e. Philadelphia).
-But not completely necessary.
+But not completely necessary taste wise.

 During our trial runs we tried the buttercream with organic and Philadelphia (supermarket ran out of organic), and the difference was not as pronounced as with the butter.
 So take your pick.

-So, whether you’re doing the cane sugar or the keto version, forget your store-bought powdered sugar.
-Get your blender out, make sure it’s dry, and process evaporated cane juice or Pyure until powdered.
+So get your blender out, make sure it’s completely dry, and process your sweetener of choice until powdered.
 Just make sure you wait a few moments for the dust to settle before opening the blender or food processor.

-We are huge fans of Nielsen-Massey’s Madagascar vanilla for this frosting.
+I’m a huge fan of Nielsen-Massey’s Madagascar vanilla for this frosting.
 And for pretty much every baked good, it’s seriously the best stuff.

-Add the butter, cream cheese, powdered cane juice and vanilla extract to a bowl.
-Cream the mixture with an electric mixer until evenly combined and super smooth.
-Cover and refrigerate until needed.
+- Add the butter and cream cheese to a large bowl.
+Beat the mixture with an electric mixer until evenly combined, about 2 minutes.

 - Add the salt and sweetener, one tablespoon at a time, and continue to beat until pale and fluffy (8-10 minutes).
 Feel free to scrape the bowl as needed, and adjust sweetness to taste.
 Add vanilla extract and beat until fully incorporated.